What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Stevia - unique plant, which is valued not only for its sweet taste, but also for healing properties

-• provide antibacterial and antifungal action;
+• provide antibacterial and antifungal effects;

 • exhibit anti-inflammatory properties;